Pao An Tui: Reception

+Equipment

+Modern Controversy

-In early 2016, a media furore was caused by the supposed unveiling of a monument to Pao An Tui at Taman Mini Indonesia Indah by the interior minister Tjahjo Kumolo.
-Rizieq Shihab, the Islamist leader of the Islamic Defenders Front, was one of the fiercest critics of the Indonesian government's apparent support for Pao An Tui.
+The neutrality of Pao An Tui in the struggle for Indonesia's independence has been challenged on a number of occasions.
+In early 2016, a media furor was caused by the supposed unveiling of a monument to Pao An Tui at Taman Mini Indonesia Indah by the interior minister Tjahjo Kumolo.
+Rizieq Shihab, the Islamist leader of the Islamic Defenders Front, was one of the loudest voices against the monument for its supposed glorification of the Pao An Tui.
 In fact, the monument in question was dedicated to an earlier Chinese militia, formed in the aftermath of the Chinese Massacre of 1740 in Batavia, that fought with the Javanese against the Dutch East India Company.

 Various conspiracy theories continue to be associated with the putative specter of the Pao An Tui.
 For instance, in an opinion piece of May 2017, the writer and political commentator Batara Hutagalung accuses descendants of the Pao An Tui of conspiring with the Dutch government, supporters of Indonesian federalism and the defunct Indonesian Communist Party of destabilizing Indonesia by attempting to establish control over its resources, consumer market, as well as its geo-political and geo-strategic position as a form of 'historic revenge'.